andreaz86/CitrixDaaSAutomation/GCP/Linux VDA MCS Domain Joined/README.md

         - Peering Zone between VDA and Server
     - Create Cloud NAT for accessing internet from inside the provisioned MCS VM
 2. Ansible will take care of:
-    - install domain on the Domain Controller VM
+    - install domain on the Domain Controller VM (Windows Server 2022)
         - Create a groups and a specified numbers of users
     - install software requirements from chocolatey public repo
     - join all Windows VM to domain
     - Install Cloud Connector and register it to Citrix Cloud (Creating a specific resource location)
-    - install VDA on a Ubuntu VM
+    - install VDA on a Ubuntu VM (22.04)
     - Create hosting connection inside Citrix DaaS
     - Create Machine Catalog based on Linux VM
     - Create Delivery Group based on the Machine Catalog